yokolet/microblog/GettingStarted.md

 # Getting Started

 ### How this app makes its shape
-0. Update tools
+1. Update tools

     - Bundler

-    If needed, update `bundler` by `gem update bundler`.
+    It's a good idea to update Bundler before getting things started.
+    If the Bundler is not the latest or needs an update, try the command below.

+    ```bash
+    gem update bundler
+    ```

     - node, yarn

-    Make sure node and yarn are the latest or good versions.
-    If not, update by `brew` or `nvm`.
+    The same as Bundler, it's a good idea to update node and yarn if those are not the latest or good versions.
+Unlike Bundler, there are a couple ways of installing node and yarn, for example, `brew` or `nvm`.
+Make sure to use the same tool when those were installed.
+Below is an example by `brew`.

+    ```bash
+    brew upgrade node yarn.
+    ```

-0. Database
+2. Database

-    Make sure PostgreSQL is the latest or good version.
-    Also, make sure PotgreSQL is up and running.
+    Since this app uses PostgreSQL, make sure PostgreSQL is the latest or good version.
+Also, make sure PostgreSQL is up and running.
+    If PostgreSQL was installed by `brew` and is a brew service, below is the way to check.

+    ```bash
+    # this tells postgresql status which should be green 'started'
+    brew services list
+    ```

-1. Create and app
+3. Create and app

+    As always, hit `rails new` command to create a Rails app.
+    This app will provide API, and use RSpec, PostgreSQL, and webpacker.

     `$ rails new microblog --webpack --api -T -d postgresql`

-2. Create .ruby-version file
+4. Create .ruby-version file

-    Only if .ruby-version is not in the app's top directory.
+    Only if `.ruby-version` is not in the app's top directory, create `.ruby-version`.
+If auto-generated `.ruby-version` has
+    no good version, edit the file to use another version.
-    When the version in `.ruby-version` is changed , the Ruby version in Gemfile should be changed accordingly.
+    Then, check or update the Ruby version in Gemfile accordingly.

     ```bash
     $ cd microblog
     $ echo 2.5.1 > .ruby-version
     ```

+5. Add gems for development and test

-3. Add rspec-rails, factory bot, faker, shoulda and databse_cleaner gems to development and test block in `Gemfile`.
+   Add rspec-rails, factory bot, faker, shoulda and databse_cleaner gems to development and test block in `Gemfile`.

     ```ruby
     group :development, :test do